And just like that, Yuletide season is once again upon us!

 Coat the parsnips in olive oil, season with salt and pepper, and bake until crisp.
 That’s all it takes!

 It’s such a simple recipe that rewards you with sweet, caramelized parsnips that are crisp on the outside and tender on the inside.

 Whether it’s chicken, pork, turkey, or beef, this gravy will transform any meat from so-so to sensational.

 Oozing with so much flavor, it might just steal the show!

 All you need are drippings, fat, flour, parsley, thyme, salt, and pepper to whip up the best gravy ever.

 There are no special cooking methods, either!
 This gravy comes together in under 10 minutes.

 14. Christmas Goose

-Looking for something unique to serve this Christmas?
-Say goodbye to turkey and hello to Christmas goose!
+Looking for unique Christmas dinner ideas?
+Say goodbye to beef roast and turkey and hello to Christmas goose!